WOSPM/awesome-oss-maintainers-tools-list/README.md

 - [CodeTriage](https://www.codetriage.com/) - A communutiy tool to gather maintainers and possible contributors.
 - [First Timers Only](https://www.firsttimersonly.com/) - A community tool for listing very easy issues to get the first timers to the project.
 - [24 Pull Requests](https://24pullrequests.com/) - The site suggests open projects, highlights tickets that are good for new contributors.
-- [FixMe](https://fixme.ossn.club/projects) - FixMe is an opensource platform maintained by the Open Source Students Network affiliated to Mozilla.
+- [FixMe](https://fixme.ossn.club/projects) - A platform maintained by the Open Source Students Network affiliated to Mozilla.

 ## Funding And Finance Management

-- [Open Funding](https://github.com/ralphtheninja/open-funding) - A guide for researching ways of funding open source projects.
+- [Open Funding](https://github.com/ralphtheninja/open-funding) - A guide for researching ways of funding projects.
 - [Open Collective](https://opencollective.com/) - A transparent process that everyone can donate and track the money.
-- [xs:code](https://xscode.com/) - Turn your open source project into a revenue source while keeping your code free.
+- [xs:code](https://xscode.com/) - Turn your project into a revenue source while keeping your code free.
-- [IssueHunt](https://issuehunt.io/) - OSS owners and contributors can get financial support from IssueHunt or other community sponsors through this platform.
+- [IssueHunt](https://issuehunt.io/) - A platform for owners and contributors to get financial support.
 - [Flattr](https://flattr.com/) - Provides subscriptions that you divide between the creators you want to support.
 - [GitHub Sponsors](https://github.com/sponsors) - GitHub Sponsors is generally available to developers and projects with bank accounts in many countries.

 ## Project Management

-- [Tidelift](https://tidelift.com/) - Tidelift uses a layered approach to keep your open source dependencies trouble-free and enterprise-ready.
+- [Tidelift](https://tidelift.com/) - Keep your open source dependencies trouble-free and enterprise-ready.
-- [Jitsi](https://meet.jit.si/) - A video conferencing tool using open source and standards-compliant webRTC protocols.
+- [Jitsi](https://meet.jit.si/) - A video conferencing tool.
 - [Taiga](https://taiga.io/) - A project management tool for multi-functional agile teams.
 - [Matrix](https://matrix.org/) - An open standard and lightweight protocol for real-time communication.